Mithiani: Government Elementary College (Men) Mithiani

 Teachers Training College was established during 1882 to promote Sindhi language as well as train newly teachers.
 Demonstration hall of the institute was constructed during 1893.
 Later, the college was given status of elementary college and qualification for JST and PST were provided to the youngsters and newly recruited primary or junior school teachers.
 Main Hostel to provide accommodation to the students coming from other cities and other main buildings of the college were constructed during 1979.
 During 1999, status of Government Elementary College Mithiani was upgraded after got registered and approved from HEC.
 Curriculum of the College was also changed and students clearing from the college is being given degrees equal to bachelor in education and teachings as ADE (two years curriculum) and B.Ed (Hons) (four years curriculum).

 Government Boys High School Mithiani

 The school is located in the far west side of Mithiani town.
 The school building's shape is like the F letter of the English alphabet.
 The school is the only centre in the area where the examination of board is held annually.
 Government Boys High School Mithiani was affiliated with the Sukkur Board since long period of time till 2019.
 It is now affiliated with the Board of Intermediate and Secondary Education Nawabshah.
-The school keeps a well-educated and experienced faculty members including Muhammad Pathan, Azmat Ali Chandio, Muhammad Uris Mastoi etc. The current Headmaster of the school is Sikandar Ali Mashori.
+The school keeps a well-educated and experienced faculty members.

 GSP Bright Elementary School Mithiani

-The private school is run by a very experienced retired teacher, Ghulam Siddique Pathan.
-The principal of the school (Ghulam Siddique) is teaching since 1957.
-GSP Elementary School is registered up to 8th class.
+The private school is registered up to 8th class.
 The official language of the school is English but Sindhi language is also being focused rigorously.